yetalit/Mojmelo/README.md

 Don't forget to change the `<path_to_mojmelo_location>` parts according to where `mojmelo` folder and `setup.mojo` file are stored.

-Then Run the task according to your operating system:
+Then Run the following command:
 ```
-magic run linux/mac
+magic run setup
 ```

 ## Usage